What EEG Findings Can Tell Us

 An EEG scan will help us identify areas of the brain that may not be communicating the way they should and provide clues to how brainwave activity might contribute to behaviours being presented.

-This includes deficits that can contribute to anxiety, communications and sensory processing, excesses that could contribute to attention, focus and depression – to name but a few.
+This includes brain activity that can contribute to anxiety, communications and sensory processing, excesses that could contribute to attention, focus and depression – to name but a few.

 Below are various EEG interpretive images and insights: